-This section provides descriptive and statistical information on the demographic characteristics of Mississippi according to the 2000 Census and 2004 population estimates by the U.S. Census Bureau.
+This section provides descriptive and statistical information on the demographic characteristics of Mississippi according to the 2000 Census, 2005-06 population estimates by the U.S. Census Bureau, Mississippi State Department of Health Vital Statistics.
+These current population estimates are for historical trend and comparison purposes with the 2010 population projections as well as other states and are not used in determination of need projections or any other population based estimates or projections in the State Health Plan.